secondnetwork/kompass/README.md

 ## License

-The Kompass CMS is open-sourced software licensed under the [MIT](LICENSE.md) for more information.
+The Kompass CMS is open-sourced software licensed under the [MIT](LICENSE.md).